sudashui1/CloudComputingLabs/README.md

-# Cloud Computing: Overall Lab Instruction!!
+# Cloud Computing: Overall Lab Instruction1

 <!--**This is the repo containing all the lab materials for undergraduate course CS06142 "Cloud Computing Techniques" at Hunan University**-->